jmmendozamix/Options-for-Laravel-models/README.md

 ## Introduction

-While Laravel does not dictate which JavaScript or CSS pre-processors you use, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com/) and [Vue](https://vuejs.org/) that will be helpful for many applications.
-By default, Laravel uses [NPM](https://www.npmjs.org/) to install both of these frontend packages.
+While Laravel does not dictate what it uses to add option fields to models, it provides a basic starting point using useful tools that can be exploited to add other alternatives.
+Having the documentation and all these tools, support for model options has been created.
+This package provides such functionality with a well structured and clean code.
+The ease of implementing the package makes it ideal for those who want to add a simple package that facilitates the work.

 ## Documentation